-Some people think it’s easy being self employed & become a much more productive blogger.
+Some people think it’s easy being self employed & being able to work from home.
 ‘You can work when you want to’, which is the case in some instances.
 But you have to remember that if you take time out to go to a school play or a paediatrician appointment then you still need to make that time up somewhere.
 If you don’t work you don’t get paid.
 Plus there’s always those deadlines you need to hit.

 So here’s my tips on how to survive as a work from home mum.